meteor/meteor/docs/source/known-issues.md

 You can follow along with the [GitHub issue](https://github.com/meteor/meteor/issues/12731) for updates.

-The workaround while our developers are working in this issue is:
+The workaround while our developers are working on this issue is as follows:

 running the following command in you terminal: